conveyal/geom2gtfs/README.md

 Specify whether the service level values are periods (headways), the amount of time between departures; or frequencies, the number of departures in an hour.

      "use_periods":true,

+If you have not specified service level values for any of the features in your file, you can set the default service level.
+This is controlled by use_periods, so may be a frequency or a headway (in minutes) depending on the value of that setting.

+    "service_level": 15,

 Set whether or not service should run in both directions of a shapefile line.
 If “is_bidirectional” is false, you’ll need to make a shapefile feature for each route direction.

      "is_bidirectional":true,